WASH Rotary Action Group supports and ensures sustainable long-lasting clean water, sanitation, and hygiene programs to communities in need.

 We place a lot of emphasis on Global Grant projects, but this Club-to-Club project for under $5,000 is having a significant impact on young women in these communities.

-What Nancy, California, and Doreen, Uganda, have accomplished in a short time is inspiring.
+What Nancy and Doreen have accomplished in a short time is inspiring.
 Read what they have done and why Doreen says, "We are already seeing a significant transformation—these girls are now more likely to stay in school, no longer hindered by the lack of menstrual products."

 .